EngineHub/WorldEditDocs/source/commands.rst

 .. csv-table::
     :widths: 8, 15

-    //replace,"Replace all blocks in the selection with another" Aliases,"//rep, //re"
+    //replace,"(or //rep, //re)"
-    Permissions,"worldedit.region.replace"
+    Description,"Replace all blocks in the selection with another" Permissions,"worldedit.region.replace"
     Usage,"//replace [from] <to>"
        [from],"The mask representing blocks to replace"